Skip To Content

 Did you know that Edwin H. Land demonstrated an instant camera and associated film at OSA's Winter Meeting in 1947?

-From the Land Camera to today's technologies for imaging and observations of deep space, and from the microscopic to a vast universe, the Optica community has been responsibile for capturing the beauty and wonder of the world (and beyond).
+From the Land Camera to today's deep-space imaging and observation technologies, and from the microscopic to the vast universe, the Optica community has been responsible for capturing the beauty and wonder of the world (and beyond).

 Fight Procrastination Day